DataDog/terraform-provider-datadog/docs/resources/synthetics.md

 ## Synthetics Browser test

-Support for Synthetics Browser test is limited to creating shallow Synthetics Browser test (cf. [example usage below](#example-usage-synthetics-browser-test-))
+Support for Synthetics Browser test is limited when creating steps.
+Some steps types (like steps involving elements) cannot be created, but they can be imported.

-You cannot create/edit/delete steps or assertions via Terraform unless you use [Datadog WebUI](https://app.datadoghq.com/synthetics/list) in conjunction with Terraform.

-We are considering adding support for Synthetics Browser test steps and assertions in the future but can't share any release date on that matter.

 ## Assertion format